Koumbi Saleh: Arabic sources and the capital of the Ghana Empire

+Contested identification

+In recent years, the identification of Koumbi Saleh with the 'city of Ghana' described in the sources has been increasingly disputed by scholars.
+No inscription has been found to unambiguously link the ruins with the Muslim capital of Ghana described by al-Bakri.
+Moreover, the ruins of the king's town of Al-Ghaba have not been found.

+Al-Idrisi, a 12th century writer, described Ghana's royal city as lying on a riverbank, a river he called the "Nile."
+This followed the geographic custom of his day, which confused the Niger and Senegal Rivers and believed that they formed a single river often called the "Nile of the Blacks".
+Whether al-Idrisi was referring to a new and later capital located elsewhere, or whether there was confusion or corruption in his text is unclear.
+However, he does state that the royal palace he knew was built in 510 AH (1116–1117 AD), suggesting that it was a newer town, rebuilt closer to the river than Koumbi Saleh.
+This has led to the suggestion that at some point the capital may have been moved south to the Niger River.

-In the French translation of the Tarikh al-fattash published in 1913, Octave Houdas and Maurice Delafosse include a footnote in which they comment that local tradition also suggested that the first capital of Kayamagna was at Koumbi and that the town was in the Ouagadougou region, northeast of Goumbou on the road leading from Goumbou to Néma and Oualata.
+In the French translation of the Tarikh al-fattash published in 1913, Octave Houdas and Maurice Delafosse include a footnote in which they comment that local tradition also suggested that the first capital of Kayamagna was at Koumbi and that the town was in the Ouagadou region in Mali, northeast of Goumbou on the road leading from Goumbou to Néma and Oualata.

-The Soninke Wangara exchanged salt for Bambuk gold, though they kept the source of the gold a secret from Muslim traders, with whom they exchanged the gold for clothing and other Maghrib goods.
-The king received one dinar of gold for each load of Saharn salt imported from the north, and two for each load exported to the south, keeping each gold nugget for himself.
-Muslim secretaries were employed to keep records of the taxable trade.
-Yet, in the 11th and 12th centuries, the Bure goldfields were developed, so that by the end of the 12th century, Ghana no longer dominated the gold trade.
-The Soninke farmers and traders then settled further south and west in the early 13th century.
+Ann Kritzinger, relying on a re-reading of ibn Battuta and other Arabic writers, has argued that the archaeological site of Koumbi Saleh in fact represents the Berber town of Awdaghost, and that the capital of the Ghana Empire was Djenne.
+According to the archaeologist Kevin MacDonald:

 Archaeological site

+Dig history

 The extensive ruins at Koumbi Saleh were first reported by Albert Bonnel de Mézières in 1914.
 The site lies in the Sahel region of southern Mauritania, 30 km north of the Malian border, 57 km south-southeast of Timbédra and 98 km northwest of the town of Nara in Mali.
 The vegetation is low grass with thorny scrub and the occasional acacia tree.
 In the wet season (July–September) the limited rain fills a number of depressions, but for the rest of the year there is no rain and no surface water.

 Beginning with Bonnel de Mézières in 1914, the site has been excavated by successive teams of French archaeologists.
 Paul Thomassey and Raymond Mauny excavated between 1949 and 1951, Serge Robert during 1975-76 and Sophie Berthier during 1980–81.